 The Escalante earns a solid and respectable score on the breathability scale.
 Altra restructured their mesh upper to be a bit more stable and breathable than the last version.
 We loved our hot day testing because these shoes prevented our feet from feeling like they were overheating, a true bonus in our book.

 The newly constructed mesh on this shoe has extra perforations for added airflow.
-Despite the extra holes, the gaps remain tiny enough to keep the feet sand-free during beach runs, which is awesome, and all the more reason the Escalante won our Top Pick for Comfort.
+Despite the extra holes, the gaps remain tiny enough to keep the feet sand-free during beach runs.
 These kicks are extremely breezy when worn with either moisture-wicking technical or cotton socks.

 The Escalante 2 is an average price for the shoes we tested, and we are willing to cough up the cash for sure.
 On account of their durability and ability to neutralize the posture, these shoes are well worth the money.
 They encourage full muscular engagement and wee can't really put a price tag on physical health, so we are all in.

 The Escalante 2 has befuddled loyal fans, it's true.
 From our perspective, though, they only left us wanting to run more miles!
 We think these shoes perform best on days when you're motivated by proper form and a solid finish.
 They don't rank as highly as others in terms of responsiveness, so they aren't necessarily PR runners unless you want them to be, but the soft landing of these zero droppers makes them great for distance days.
 We really feel as though running in these shoes sorted out our posture and imbalances, which has lead to healthier runs over the longterm.
 Anyone looking for a subtle yet supportive arch and extra toe space will find the shape of these kicks to be just right.
-We cannot get enough of the softly structured landing and the strength we feel while running in these, which is why we happily awarded them our Top Pick for Comfort.
+We cannot get enough of the softly structured landing and the strength we feel while running in these shoes.
 We aren't running in negative split territory in these, but the postural benefits they provide are unmatched.
 Runners looking for more toe space and muscular engagement will enjoy the feeling of these zero-drop shoes as much as we did.